Smashwords and Draft2Digital or Amazon KDP Select?

 You only need to use one link to your Amazon book page for all your online ebook promotions.
 You don’t need to worry about promoting your ebook anywhere else.

-It is much easier to gain a reasonable sales rank on Amazon, either from reviews, free ebooks, or sales, than on other retailers.
-This is because your ebook sales are not diluted across a larger number of retailers.
+It is much easier to gain a reasonable sales rank on Amazon from reviews, free ebooks, or sales than on other retailers.
+This is because your ebook sales are not diluted across a large number of retailers.

-The enrollment period is quite short, at only 90 days.
+The enrollment period is relatively short, at only 90 days.

 If you change your mind and want to open publish, you can do so after your enrollment period.